jsb58p/discovery-toolkit/README.md

 # AI Workflow Discovery Toolkit

-A working simulation of the CPC Management AI Enablement Intern workflow: run a structured 1:1 discovery session with an employee, have Claude score each task for automation impact/effort, manage the resulting backlog, and generate a one-page implementation report.
+Run a structured 1:1 discovery session with an employee, have Claude score each task for automation impact/effort, manage the resulting backlog, and generate a one-page implementation report.